A Private “Vegitecture” Tour of Jardí Tarradellas, Barcelona’s Tallest Residential Vertical Garden

 The landscape maintenance team pointed out various sedums and tiny succulents popping through the rock crevasses.
 They explained that they’d been experimenting with the green base, testing different plants to see which grew best.

-Although they had experienced some expected failures–the first sedums they planted did not root–we all agreed that what was protruding now through the stone wall seemed to be prospering.
+Although the horticulture team had experienced some expected failures–the first sedums they planted did not root–we all agreed that what was protruding now through the stone wall seemed to be prospering.

-Looking up from the ground, we could see the structure narrowing gradually as it rose to the top, 21 meters (about 69 feet) above street level.
+Looking up from the ground, we could see the structure narrowing gradually as it rose to the top, about 69 feet (about 21 meters) above street level.

 The freestanding structure wraps around and attaches to the side of the building.